ClubCloudTech/myvideoroom-wordpress-plugin/my-video-room/readme.txt

 == Upgrade Notice ==

+= 1.4.* =
+You can now set the user's name via a shortcode param

 = 1.3.* =
 When passing custom options to the monitor shortcode certain elements may now be removed.
 Please validate that your monitors still work as expected.